 Cupcakes are a great alternative to birthday cake.
 Everyone gets the same and they’re easy to distribute!
 Check out these awesome ninja cupcakes!

 It’s best to double-check with parents to be aware of any food allergies.
 Often parents will pack allergy free food for their child to bring to the party, but it is always nice to offer a gluten-free and nut free option

 Save money and let your child get creative by buying brown paper bags and letting your child decorate them.
 Finish them off by tying them up with some coloured string or ribbon.

-It’s always a nice idea to have some healthy alternatives as well as the usual party treats, such as fruit and sandwiches.
-This is a great way to fill up little bellies and avoid sugar meltdowns and parents will be grateful for it.
+It’s always a nice idea to have some healthy alternatives, as well as the usual party treats, such as fruit and sandwiches.
+This is a great way to fill up little bellies and avoid sugar meltdowns, and parents will be grateful for it too.

 USE THIS K.I.S.S METHOD!

 You don’t have to have an elaborate party to have a successful one.
 Keep it simple and keep your child happy.
 You’re better off getting their favourite princess or superhero than worrying too much about lavish decorations and treats.